(This post may contain affiliate links. To read our full disclosure policy click here.)

 Whether you choose race cars or give your baby doll a bath, your toddler’s brain is building new connections when they start to pretend play.
 They learn to be creative and think outside the box when they create their own imaginary play sequences.

 Problem solving skills are sharpened during pretend play as your little one has to look at ways to use their surroundings to support their ideas.
-This could mean making a garage for their car out of books and blocks or covering their baby with a towel because there is no blanket near by.
+This could mean making a garage for their car out of books and wooden blocks or covering their baby with a towel because there is no blanket near by.

 One of the best parts of pretend play is all of the rich language opportunities.
 This activity allows your little one to explore all categories of words: